-- Such a combination of actions would contribute to reducing Japan's fiscal imbalance, without jeopardizing the economic recovery or exacerbating existing global external imbalances. - If the increase in productivity growth were more substantial than those currently predicted, Japan's internal balance would improve further, output growth would be stronger, and the external surplus would decline. - In both instances, however, the spillovers to the rest of the world appear modest, partly reflecting the size of the shocks and Japan's limited share of the world economy.
+• Such a combination of actions would contribute to reducing Japan's fiscal imbalance, without jeopardizing the economic recovery or exacerbating existing global external imbalances.

+- If the increase in productivity growth were more substantial than those currently projected, Japan's internal balance would improve further, output growth would be stronger, and the external surplus would decline. - In both instances, however, the spillovers to the rest of the world appear modest, partly reflecting the small size of the shocks and Japan's limited share of the world economy.

-The analysis abstracted from a number of complications, including deflation, sterilized intervention in emerging Asia, and demographic changes in Japan.
-Demographic change is a particularly fruitful area of future research.8 Other things equal, it is likely to make fiscal adjustment more desirable, undo potential productivity gains (by shrinking the labor force and thereby reducing the marginal productivity of capital, and impart a downward trend in Japanese private savings that may help reduce Japan's current account surplus independently of Japan's fiscal path and/or productivity growth.
+The analysis abstracted from a number of complications, including deflation, sterilized intervention in emerging Asia, and demographic change in Japan.
+Demographic change is a particularly fruitful area of future research.
+Other things equal, it is likely to make fiscal adjustment more desirable and impart a downward trend in Japanese private savings that may help reduce Japan's current account surplus independently of Japan's fiscal or productivity growth path (Batini, Callen, and McKibbin, 2005).

-$^{^{8}}$ Batini et al (2005), for instance, find that more than 1/2 of Japan's today's current is the result of demographic factors that, going forward, will push Japan into external deficits.
+&lt;sup>9 Batini and others (2005), for instance, find that more than 1/2 of Japan's today's current account surplus is the result of demographic factors that, going forward, will push Japan toward smaller surpluses.